mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 - DBR vs AT?
 - Role of 3 planes?
 - Scope of concepts of agency
+- Urgency / activist stance

 ### Summary of Justification of choice - and how the RQs align with different concepts

 For the focus of this study on developing game coding abilities particular aspects of importance are of understanding of the importance of context, and the ongoing development of cultural artefacts.

 NOTE - Thus in the next chapter particular attention is paid to the development of the artefacts and processes developed as part of the learning design.

 HOWEVER - MOVE TO DISCUSSION.
 IS A STRICT ADHERANCE TO Helsinki SCHOOL

 This insistence on a strict interpretation of formative interventions may limit its uptake.
 The instance may prevent someone who could benefit from other AT concepts in a DBR approach to improve and codesign a learning environment.

 However, given this interpretation, this study does aim for a full application of this concept in analysis, an ambition of which the limits are explored in the conclusion.

+TADS is most commonly explored in relation to CL and professional settings.
+Despite its promise of TADS less structured settings, there is a paucity of study in the area of "student-centered contexts of learning"  [@isaac_cultural_2021, p.
+93].
+However, the broad concepts of participants actively overcoming blockages caused by contradictions are well explored in the fields of HCI and DBR.
+While these fields often focus on revising designs of educational tools to address conflicts, the input and agency of participants is still an acknowledged factor at play [@karanasios_moving_2021].
+In line with Hopwood, I am keen to apply TADS in the working learning environment using a diversity of data sources gathered in-situ as learning practices are in active evolution.

 #### Existing gaps in concepts & critiques